What is a Contingent Asset?

 The possibility of Gain from a Lawsuit Against a Company for Patent Infringement

-Another example of Contingent Asset is a possibility of gain to an enterprise from a lawsuit for patent infringement against another enterprise.
+Another example is a possibility of gain to an enterprise from a lawsuit for patent infringement against another enterprise.
 Historically patent infringement lawsuits are quite common in some industries such as Pharma, Technology etc. In this case, the lawsuit for patent infringement by an enterprise is Contingent Asset for the Enterprise.
 However, it is a Contingent Liability for the Company at receiving the end of the lawsuit/responder to lawsuit.

 Accounting Treatment for Contingent Asset (IFRS)